Joe Morello: Biography

 Morello appeared in many Brubeck performances and contributed to over 60 albums with Brubeck.
 On "Take Five", he plays an imaginative drum solo maintaining the 5/4 time signature throughout.
 Another example of soloing in odd time signatures can be heard on "Unsquare Dance", in which he solos using only sticks without drums in 7/4 time.
 At the end of the track, he can be heard laughing about the "trick" ending.
 He also features on "Blue Rondo à la Turk", "Strange Meadow Lark", "Pick-Up Sticks" and "Castilian Drums".

 During his career, Morello appeared on over 120 albums.
 He authored several drum books, including Master Studies, published by Modern Drummer Publications, and also made instructional videos.
 Morello was the recipient of many awards, including Playboy magazine's best drummer award for seven years in a row, and Down Beat magazine's best drummer award five years in a row.
 He was elected to the Modern Drummer magazine Hall of Fame in 1988, the Percussive Arts Society Hall of Fame in 1993, and was the recipient of Hudson Music's first TIP (Teacher Integration Program) Lifetime Achievement award in June, 2010.

 Morello had poor eyesight from birth and became blind in 1976.
 Due to his visual impairment, he spent most of his later years teaching rather than primarily performing with bands.
-However, Morello participated in reunions with Dave Brubeck and the Marian McParland Trio in his later life.
+However, Morello participated in reunions with Dave Brubeck and the Marian McPartland Trio in his later life.

 Morello died at his home in Irvington, New Jersey, on March 12, 2011, aged 82, and is interred at Saint Michael's Cemetery, Springfield, Massachusetts.

 Upon his death, Morello's wife Jean gave control of Joe Morello's memorabilia and collections to Marvin Burock, one of Joe's students, who had toured extensively with Morello and who was tasked with transcribing Morello's Modern Drummer articles for ten years.